Nematanthus albus Chautems

 Nematanthus 'Santa Teresa'

 Bloom Time: Late spring to early fall

 Nematanthus albus is an epiphyte with lax stems and velvety leaves.
-The stems are erect, drooping as they grow, well branched and up 36 inches (70 cm) long.
-The leaves are large, up to 3 inches (7.5 cm), dark green with reddish underside and red veins, pubescent, elongated, pointed and fragrant.
-The flowers are up to 2 inches (5 cm) wide, tubular, white and richly decorated with yellow dots in the throat and spots.
+The stems are erect, drooping as they grow, well-branched, and up 36 inches (70 cm) long.
+Leaves are pointed, up to 3 inches (7.5 cm) long, fragrant, dark green with reddish undersides and red veins.
+Flowers are tubular, up to 2 inches (5 cm) wide, white, and richly decorated with yellow dots in the throat and spots.

 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).